temporalio/documentation/docs-src/clusters/how-to-set-up-dual-visibility.md

   - Supported from Temporal Server v1.21 onwards.
 ---

-To enable [Dual Visibility](/concepts/what-is-dual-visibility), set up a secondary Visibility store with your primary Visibility, and configure your Temporal Cluster to enable read and/or write operations on the secondary Visibility store.
+To enable [Dual Visibility](/concepts/what-is-dual-visibility), set up a secondary Visibility store with your primary Visibility store, and configure your Temporal Cluster to enable read and/or write operations on the secondary Visibility store.

-With Dual Visibility, you can read from only one Visibility store at a time, but can configure your Temporal Cluster to write to primary only, secondary only, or to both primary and secondary Visibility stores.
+With Dual Visibility, you can read from only one Visibility store at a time, but can configure your Temporal Cluster to write to primary only, secondary only, or to both primary and secondary stores.

-#### Set up secondary Visibility
+#### Set up secondary Visibility store

-Set the secondary Visibility store with the `secondaryVisibilityStore` configuration key in your Persistence configuration, and then define the secondary Visibility store configuration under `datastores`.
+Set the secondary store with the `secondaryVisibilityStore` configuration key in your Persistence configuration, and then define the secondary Visibility store configuration under `datastores`.

-You can configure any of the [supported databases](/cluster-deployment-guide#supported-databases) as your secondary Visibility store.
+You can configure any of the [supported databases](/cluster-deployment-guide#supported-databases) as your secondary store.

 Examples:

-To set up MySQL as a secondary Visibility store with Cassandra as your primary store, do the following.
+To configure MySQL as a secondary store with Cassandra as your primary store, do the following.

 ```yaml
 persistence: